invoke-ai/InvokeAI/README.md

 ## Quick Start

-1. Download and unzip the installer from the bottom of the [latest release](https://github.com/invoke-ai/InvokeAI/releases/latest).
+1. Download and unzip the installer from the bottom of the [latest release][latest release link].
 2. Run the installer script.

    - **Windows**: Double-click on the `install.bat` script.
    - **macOS**: Open a Terminal window, drag the file `install.sh` from Finder into the Terminal, and press enter.
    - **Linux**: Run `install.sh`.

 3. When prompted, enter a location for the install and select your GPU type.
 4. Once the install finishes, find the directory you selected during install.
 The default location is `C:\Users\Username\invokeai` for Windows or `~/invokeai` for Linux/macOS.
-6. Run the launcher script (`invoke.bat` for Windows, `invoke.sh` for macOS and Linux) - the same way you ran the installer script in step 2.
+5. Run the launcher script (`invoke.bat` for Windows, `invoke.sh` for macOS and Linux) the same way you ran the installer script in step 2.
-7. Select option 1 to start the application.
+6. Select option 1 to start the application.
 Once it starts up, open your browser and go to <http://localhost:9090>.
-8. Open the model manager tab to install a starter model and then you'll be ready to generate.
+7. Open the model manager tab to install a starter model and then you'll be ready to generate.

-More detail, including hardware requirements and manual install instructions, are available in the [installation documentation](https://invoke-ai.github.io/InvokeAI/installation/INSTALLATION/).
+More detail, including hardware requirements and manual install instructions, are available in the [installation documentation][installation docs].

+## Troubleshooting, FAQ and Support

+Please review our [FAQ][faq] for solutions to common installation problems and other issues.

+For more help, please join our [Discord][discord link].

 ## Features

-Full details on features can be found in [our documentation](https://invoke-ai.github.io/InvokeAI/features/).
+Full details on features can be found in [our documentation][features docs].

 ### Web Server & UI